Dorothy Parker's Upper West Side

 The walks are led by Kevin C. Fitzpatrick, author of A Journey into Dorothy Parker's New York, Under the Table: A Dorothy Parker Cocktail Guide and co-editor of The Lost Algonquin Round Table.
 He is a licensed New York City Sightseeing Guide.

 It is recommended walkers wear comfortable shoes as the walks.
 Kids and strollers welcome!
 Dogs are welcome on the walking tours (in the spirit of Mrs. Parker) but they cannot be brought into the Algonquin Hotel lobby, no matter how small or well behaved they are.

 Time: All walking tours are approximately two hours in length.

 Walks are held rain or shine and tours begin on time.

 Tickets: Tickets are $20.00 each (cost of lunch separate) and may be purchased with cash or credit cards at the walk, or book in advance via Ticketweb.

 Private tours are also available.
 Please contact Kevin Fitzpatrick directly to arrange a private walk for groups of two to thirty via email: contact Kevin or call 917-526-0597.
 Advance notice required; deposit required.
 Private walks require a minimum of 2 people: 2-4 people ($35 ea); 5-9 ($30 ea); 10-30 ($25 ea).

-Note: All walking tours are also announced in the monthly e-newsletter and on Facebook.
+Note: All public walking tours are announced on the News Page, in the monthly e-newsletter, and on FitzpatrickAuthor.com.